-To get started, select your state below for more information on how to start a Business!
+Select your state below for more information on how to start your business!

 Business plans are usually written to get a business loan, but more importantly writing a business plan gets the ideas out of the entrepreneur’s head and helps to create a roadmap for where they want the business to go.

 After deciding on a business entity, the next step in starting a business is to register a business name.